Bone Broth Easy To Make Recipe

 Difference Between Broth & Bone Broth

 First, let’s begin with broth vs bone broth.
 What is the difference?
 It super simple, actually.
 Read on, and all will be explained!

 What is broth?

 First, I want to explain broth.
 Traditionally broth is the juice made by boiling together meat, bone, and water.
 Vegetables or spices may be added for additional flavor.
-Typically I make this as a preparatory stage for making bone broth, because nothing goes to waste.
-Broth is more flavorful than bone broth, so it’s delicious to add into soups or stews.
+Typically I make this as a preparatory stage for making bone broth because nothing goes to waste.
+The broth is more flavorful than bone broth, so it’s delicious to add to soups or stews.

 What is bone broth?

 Second, I will explain bone broth.
 Bone broth is made by boiling together animal bones (usually chicken bones or beef bones) and water.
 This type of broth does not include the meat in the boiling process, besides any small amount that might stick to the bone.
 Most recipes add in healthy vegetables, or mild seasonings to improve taste.
 The bone broth tastes slightly different from regular broth, but still tastes great!
 Finally, the point of bone broth is nutrition.
 Bone broth has a high nutritional value, and is very healthy for you.

 What is the difference between broth and stock?

 Broth vs stock.
 Actually, it’s pretty simple.
 The stock is simply broth or bone broth which has been cooked for a longer period of time.
 Therefore, boiling broth into stock makes the end result a thicker consistency.
 The stock is useful because it takes up less room than broth or bone broth if you are storing it.
 It has most of the water boiled out of it, so is high in nutrition.
 The stock is wonderful to add to cooking for flavor.